WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 Removing passwords and using identities to access resources is the way to go for new applications.
 In my last posts [Use AAD Authentication for Pods running in AKS](/use-aad-authentication-for-pods-running-in-aks) and [Implement AAD Authentication to access Azure SQL Databases](/implement-aad-authentication-to-access-azure-sql-databases), I showed you how to enable AAD for Azure Kubernetes Service and how to use AAD authentication to access an Azure SQL database.

-In this post, I want to show you how to use your own managed identitiy to configure an application running in AKS to access an Azure SQL database.
+In this post, I want to show you how to use your own managed identity to configure an application running in AKS to access an Azure SQL database.

 This post is part of ["Microservice Series - From Zero to Hero"](/microservice-series-from-zero-to-hero).